 Workshops and Presentations for Ag Professionals

 Throughout the year we host professional development workshops and training sessions.
-Please see our calendar of events for an updated schedule.
 If you are interested in collaborating to host an educational program for your stakeholder group or if you would like to request a speaker for an event you are holding, please contact us.
 Subscribe to our RSS feeds or connect with us in social media to stay updated with KBS LTER events.

 Tours at KBS